 Our global economy is in the midst of a dramatic transformation where digital marketing and ecommerce are overtaking traditional forms of marketing and selling.
-To keep pace with how buyers learn about and purchase products in this digital revolution, all businesses must be investing in and embracing marketing technology (the marketing cloud as it has now been branded) to leverage tools that automate engagement and streamline sales and marketing operations.
+To keep pace with how buyers learn about and purchase products in this digital revolution, all businesses must be investing in and embracing MarTech (the marketing cloud as it has now been branded) to leverage tools that automate engagement and streamline sales and marketing operations.
 The benefits of doing so increase collaboration across these two critical functions to accelerate growth.

 Embracing marketing technology, however, is not an overnight business initiative.
 As of 2015, there were almost 2,000 tools and systems across 47 categories according to my colleague Scott Brinker @cheifmartec!
 And there is no slowing down as billions of investment dollars for acquisitions and venture capital funding are pouring into the space.
 These investments mean we will continue to see even more innovation as entrepreneurs continue to focus on helping marketers engage with prospects and buyers.